At a glance

 What the research says

 - IARC Group 2A.
 Sufficient animal evidence (lung tumors, leukemia); genotoxic DNA-crosslinker.
-Peer-reviewed — IARC Suppl.
+Regulatory — IARC Suppl.
 7

 - Excreted and surface-deposited.
-Largely renal clearance; antineoplastic drugs found on patient-lavatory floors.
-Peer-reviewed — Hedmer et al. 2008
+Largely renal clearance; antineoplastic drugs (class-level, not cisplatin-specific) found on patient-lavatory floors.
+Inferred — Hedmer et al. 2008 assayed cyclophosphamide/ifosfamide, not cisplatin

 - The risk is a treatment risk, not a bedroom one.
 Second cancers follow therapy; household contact is low-level.
 Inferred